HampusStrate/lifehacks/README.md

 ### 1. Go to github and find the repositery or click on this link: https://github.com/HampusStrate/lifehacks
 ### 2. To the right you will find the copy button and there you will get the link to the file.

+# Credits
+* The font is taken from: https://fonts.google.com/ and named Playfair Display
+* Balsamiq was used to creat a base for the project for me to work after i did do some chanegs along the way but was a very good help.
+ * The inspiration for the site i got from Code Institute from the exemple texts.

+ # Media
+ * The photos came from: https://www.pexels.com/sv-se/ that is a very good website hade some problems with the sizes of the image.

+ # Acknowledgements
+ This website was created as a portfolio project for Code Institue as project 1 for The Full Stacked Develpoer course with Code Institute.
+I would also like to thank my mentor Precious Ijege who have been there to help me and support me with my work.